Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Conclusions and Open Problems

 \section{Conclusions and Open Problems}

 In this work, we analyzed several interesting phenomena related to the single-spin-flip-stability in random graphs and spin glasses.
 There are several promising directions for future work: \begin{enumerate} \item Geometry of solutions: Given the existence of near $h$-stable solutions, it is natural to wonder about the geometry of solutions.
-In Figure \ref{fig:2ndmom_thres}, we observe that the second-moment entropy density at the fixed cut size $x^*$ as a function of the overlap demonstrates a steep drop below $0$ near overlaps $-1$ and $1$.
+In Figure \ref{fig:2ndmom_thres}, we observe that the second-moment entropy density at the fixed energy $E^\star(h)$ as a function of the overlap demonstrates a steep drop below $0$ near overlaps $-1$ and $1$.
 Using the Markov inequality, this implies that for large enough $d$, with high probability as $n\rightarrow \infty$, all pairs of $h$-stable configurations do not have overlaps in a certain range.
-Such a conclusion can also be obtained for the total number of pairs configurations over all cut sizes by maximizing over the value of $x$ for each value of the overlap $\omega$.
-However, for small enough $h>0$, the second-moment entropy density does not fall below $0$ for all overlaps $\omega \in [-1,1]$.
-We illustrate this in Fig.~\ref{fig:thres_h_005} for $h=0.05$

-Using the small-set expansion of regular graphs, \citep{behrens2022dis} proved that with high probability, any two $h$-stable partitions have a hamming distance at least $C(d)n$ for some constant $C$ possibly dependent on $d$.
 Such a separation property, also known as the ``Overlap Gap Property", has been linked to algorithmic hardness in a recent line of work \citep{gamarnik2021overlap}.
-We leave to future work the relation between the frozen property and the geometry of approximate $h$-stable optima in Erdős-Rényi graphs, while accounting for the violations.
-It could also be useful to investigate the universality properties of such gaps.
+By the above argument, the negativity of second moment entropy density $W(E,\omega,h)$ for an interval of $\omega$ thus implies the ``Overlap Gap Property" for the given value of $h$.
+However, for small enough $h>0$, we observe that the second-moment entropy density stays above $0$ for all overlaps $\omega \in (-1,1)$.
+We illustrate this in Fig.~\ref{fig:thres_h_005} for $h=0.05$.
+Thus, our results only imply ``Overlap Gap Property" for sufficiently large $h$.
+Going beyond our results, \cite{huang2025strong} recently established the same for all $h>0$, using it to prove the hardness for finding such states through low-degree polynomial methods.

+Such a result for all $h>0$ is also known for sparse regular graphs, wherein \citep{behrens2022dis} used the small-set expansion to prove that with high probability, any two $h$-stable partitions have a hamming distance at least $C(d)n$ for some constant $C$ possibly dependent on $d$.